datanews/recipes/README.md

 # Recipes

-Recipes from Data News staff members (the food kind, not the code kind).
+Recipes (food, not code) from Data News staff members and friends.

 ### Chocolate-Covered Caramel Matzoh